clercjs/clerc/README.md

 		(
 			_ctx, // The command context, but we haven't used it yet ) => {
-			console.log("Hello, world from Clerc.js!");
+			console.log("Hello, world from Clerc!");
 		},
 	)
 	.parse(); // Parse the arguments and run!
 ```

 Then run: `node cli.mjs bar`.
-It should log in your shell: `Hello, world from Clerc.js!`
+It should log in your shell: `Hello, world from Clerc!`

 # 📖 Documentation